 Store your phone at 40 percent power.
 If you're not using your phone for more than a few days — say, if you're off on a week-long meditation retreat — power it down after charging it about halfway.
 An empty battery could fall into a state Apple refers to as “deep discharge,” rendering it incapable of ever holding a charge again.
 On the other hand, turning off your phone for more than several days at 100 percent battery power can also damage the battery capacity and shorten battery life.
 If you're storing your phone for longer than six months, Battery University recommends charging it to 40 percent before storing it.
 Apple recommends turning your phone on every six months and making sure your phone is charged to 50%.

 Is your battery draining too fast?

-According to Loveless, if your device is going into sleep mode properly, the usage time should not have changed, while the standby time should have increased by five minutes.
+If your device is going into sleep mode properly, the usage time should not have changed, while the standby time should have increased by five minutes.
 If you find your usage time has gone up by a minute or more, your device isn't going into sleep mode properly and you may need to take the phone in for repair.